jansenc/jansenc.github.io/index.md

 # Welcome

 Hi there!
 I'm a tenured Assistant Professor in Data Science at the School of Computing & Communications (SCC) of Lancaster University Leipzig.
+There, I am the (Co-)Director of Research for SCC as well as the Programme Director of the MSc Data Science.

 Before, I was a  PostDoc at the Department of Statistics of LMU Munich, where I finished my habilitation in January 2025 with a thesis on ML under weakly structured information.
 During summer semster 2022 I was appointed as an interim W2-professor for Statistics .
 In 2018, I earned a Ph.D. in Statistics with a thesis on decision making in complex information settings at the same Department (supervisor: Thomas Augustin).